felix101930/EcoSphere/README-en.md

    - All data modules now use SQL Server database
    - Ensure SQL Server is running and accessible
    - User Management still uses Mock JSON (will migrate in future)
+   - System includes caching for better performance
 2. **Data Security**

    - Do not use in production environment
    - Test account passwords are for demonstration only
 3. **Performance**

-   - Data loads directly from SQL Server
+   - System optimized for 50 concurrent users
+   - In-memory caching reduces database load
+   - Rate limiting protects forecast endpoints
-   - First load may take a few seconds depending on date range
+   - First load may take a few seconds, subsequent loads are faster (cached)

 ---